Brewhouse And Kitchen, EC1V 1NQ

 - Mon-Thu: 7:30amam-11pm; Fri-Sat: 11am-midnight; Sun: noon-10pm

-Pub with microbrewery near Angel Station, in the Good Beer Guide.
+Pub with microbrewery near Angel Station.

 It's part of a small chain, with about 15 branches scattered around South-East England.
 The decor is an odd combination of faux-industrial and faux-rustic, with exposed pipes and ducting on the ceiling above a scratched wooden floor with raw planking dividers.
 Much of the seating is at high tables, though there's normal-height seating too.
 More seating is provided outside, in a narrow space along the front of the pub.